bitprj/BitUniversity/Week2-Introduction-to-Python-_-NumPy/README.md

 ## Recap
 By this point we have looked into some important steps such as:
+- What is Data?
+And it's relevance in our mordern era.
-- Understanding data science and its scope and role in the world
+- Understanding data science and its scope and role in the world.
+- A general outline of what you will be learning throughout this curriculum.

 ## Learning Objectives
 For this week, we will learn the basics of Python and creating basic programs.
 By the end of the week you wil be able to do the following: